fbef0102/Game-Private_Plugin/Plugin_插件/Survivor_人類/l4d_h_csm/readme.md

 	//mi123645 @ 2009 - 2010
 	//Harry @ 2022-2024
 	```
+	* v1.6h (2024-3-15)
+		* Update API
+		* Optimize code and improve performance
+		* Re-attach and re-equip all weapons and items when change character

 	* v1.5h (2024-2-25)
 		* Can't change character if survivor is incap, hanging or pinned by infected
 		* Update Translation